Careers & Volunteering

 6) Builds and maintains a strong working knowledge of current and emerging technologies

-7) Works Circulation Desk shifts as scheduled, including responding to patron requests, answering phone, coordinating event and newsletter registrations, etc.
+7) Works Circulation Desk shifts as scheduled, including responding to patron requests, answering phones, coordinating event and newsletter registrations, etc.

 8) Deals tactfully and courteously with the public and upholds all confidentiality rights of patrons and patron records